SonarSonic/DrawingBotV3/docs/source/pfms.rst

         Controls the accuracy of the generated lines.
 When finding the next segment the PFM will generate new segments travelling in different directions and then compare them.
 The Angle Tests controls the number of new segments to generate at each position.

-        **Quick Tip:** This control can also be used creatively, try setting it too 3 or 4 or 6.
+        **Quick Tip:** This control can also be used creatively, try setting it to 3, 4 or 6.
 You'll see the PFM generate Triangles, Squares and Hexagonal Lines.

     Unlimited Tests
         ``Values: Boolean (True | False)``

-        will run as many angle tests as required to find the “best” line possible, resulting in more accurate drawings with longer processing times.
+        Will run as many angle tests as required to find the “best” line possible, resulting in more accurate drawings with longer processing times.

 ----